 You should turn off the air conditioner when sleeping.

 One thing that few people pay attention to is that although cars are not airtight, garages in households are often quite airtight, and there is no way for exhaust fumes to escape if the user starts the engine and sleeps in the car.
-When exhaust fumes fill the room, they will leak back into the driver's compartment, with a high risk of causing unfortunate consequences.
-Therefore, make sure the parking area is well-ventilated before falling asleep.
+When exhaust fumes fill the room, they will leak back into the cabin, potentially causing unfortunate consequences.
+Therefore, make sure the parking space is well ventilated before falling asleep.

 Pay attention to sleeping position

-Most cars today allow you to adjust the seats to sleep positions that can help prevent unwanted injuries.
-For example, on some Honda models with Magic Seat, the car seat can even be opened straight up to create a perfect bed.
-Please refer to the owner's manual that comes with the car for the most appropriate settings.
+Most cars today allow the seat to be adjusted to sleeping positions, avoiding any possible accidental injuries.
+For example, on some Honda models with Magic Seat, the car seat can even be opened straight to form a perfect bed.
+Please refer to the owner's manual that comes with the car to know the most suitable setting.

 Inform others that you are sleeping in the car

 Having someone know you’re sleeping in your car significantly reduces the risk.
-They can check on you from time to time, and handle any problems that arise.
-You should also consider setting a timer before you fall asleep in your car.
+They can check on you from time to time and handle any problems that arise.
+Also, consider setting a timer before you fall asleep in your car.

 Source